NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 ## DMD-based scene segmentation in video from a static camera

-When the camera is not moving, pixels representing a static background portion of a scene should not change (or change just a little due to things like sensor noise or the camera adjusting its exposure, etc.)
+When the camera is not moving, pixels representing the static background portion of a scene should not change (or change just a little due to things like sensor noise or the camera adjusting its exposure, etc.)

-Applying DMD to "static" video produces a zero frequency mode corresponding to the non-changing pixels in the video.
-We call this the "background."
+Applying DMD to a video sequence from a static camera produces a zero frequency mode that correspondes to the non-changing pixels in the video.
 (Notice the DMD zero frequency mode maps directly to simply averaging the frames of video together.)

-The moving portion of the video can then be isolated by subtracting the background from the current frame of video and whatever is left over is considered the moving portion.
+Each frame can then be segmented into background (non-moving portion) versus foreground (moving portion) by subtracting the background from the current frame of video.
+Whatever pixels are different from the background value are considered the non-zero frequency (moving) segment of the frame.

-This works well, and DMD is a success in this use case.
-Frequency information corresponds to no motion (sum of near-zero frequency modes) or some motion (sum of non-zero frequency modes).
-But notice that from the perspective of an individual pixel, we cannot extract much useful information beyond zero frequency vs. non-zero frequency.
+This works well, and DMD is a success when the camera is not moving.
-Due to the step function nature of individual pixel changes, the modes do not convey useful information about the change, only that something has changed.
-(Note: for general purpose video, not for fluids analysis.)
+However, we generally cannot extract much useful information beyond zero frequency vs. non-zero frequency.
+Due to the step function nature of individual pixel changes, the mode frequencies do not convey useful information about the change or the speed or direction of the larger strucuture movements in the video across the array of pixel.

-Also observe that simply averaging frames is an O(n) operation and also achieves the same result as computing the DMD zero frequency mode, so much faster than DMD and scales up in a much friendlier way.
+Also observe that simply averaging frames is an O(n) operation for each time step and also achieves the same result as computing the DMD zero frequency mode.

 ## Example #1